Skip to Main Content

 Comprehensive Risk Assessment and Individualized Care Plan

-Comprehensive Perinatal Services Program (CPSP) providers should complete a comprehensive risk assessment and individualized care plan (ICP) if the obstetric care provider is not providing the full scope of CPSP support services.
+All perinatal care providers should complete a comprehensive risk assessment and individualized care plan (ICP), even if the obstetric care provider is not providing the full scope of CPSP support services.

 Identified risks, interventions and referrals comprise the ICP.
 The ICP includes a statement of the risks identified and the interventions taken to address the risks in priority order, the identification of the persons responsible for carrying out the proposed interventions, the evaluation or outcome of the actions taken by the provider or member, and any updates.
 The provider must retain a copy of the ICP in the member's medical record.

-For all members participating in CPSP, risk reassessment occurs during each trimester and the postpartum period.
+For all members, risk reassessment occurs during each trimester and the postpartum period.
 The ICP is revised as indicated.

 Health Net makes available the following CPSP assessment tools and resources: